hexojs/site/source/docs/plugins.md

 ---
 ## Overview

-Hexo has powerful plugin system.
+Hexo has a powerful plugin system.
 Most of built-in plugins are extensions of Hexo.
-This makes you easy to hook up your custom code easily.
+This makes you easy to hook up your code.

-There're 2 ways to extend Hexo: **Script** and **Plugin**.
-If your code is simple and doesn't have any dependencies, you can choose **Script**.
-If your code is complicated and have dependencies, or you want to publish it on NPM registry, you should use **Plugin**.

 ### Script

-To use script, put JavaScript files in `scripts` folder and it'll be loaded once Hexo is initialized.
+If your code is simple, it's recommended to use a script.
+All you need to do is putting JavaScript files in `scripts` folder and they'll be loaded once Hexo is initialized.

 ### Plugin

-To use plugin, create a new folder.
-The folder name must be started with `hexo-` so it could be loaded by Hexo.
-The folder must contained 2 files at least.
-One is your code and the other is `package.json`.
+If your code is complicated or you want to publish it to NPM registry, it's recommended to use a plugin.
+First, create a folder in `node_modules` folder.
+The name of the folder must be started with `hexo-` so it could be loaded by Hexo.
+The folder must be contained at least 2 files: One is the main program and the other is `package.json` describing the purpose and the dependencies of the plugin.

 ``` plain
 .